dell/csm-docs/content/docs/deployment/csmoperator/modules/replication.md

 - a source cluster which is the main cluster
 - one or more target clusters which will serve as diaster recovery clusters for the main cluster

-To configure all the clusters, follow the steps below:
+To configure all the clusters, follow the steps be

-1. On your main cluster, follow the instructions available in CSM Replication for [Installation using repctl](../../../deployment/replication/deployment/install-repctl.md).
+1. On your main cluster, follow the instructions available in CSM Replication for [Installation using repctl](../../../../replication/deployment/install-repctl).
 NOTE: On step 4 of the link above, you MUST use the command below to automatically package all clusters' `.kube` config as a secret:

 ```shell
   ./repctl cluster inject